 Without photographs, it’s even easier for the insurance company to make these kinds of arguments.
 But with strong photographic evidence on your side, they’ll have a harder time disputing your claim.

-How to Photograph Your Injuries for a Personal Injury Claim in West Virginia
+How Do I Photograph My Injuries for a Personal Injury Claim in West Virginia?

 - Lighting matters.
 Try to get as much light in your photo as possible, but avoid anything that might cause a glare